On this page:

 Once our office receives all the required documents from you, the normal processing time is 10-14 days.
 You will be notified once verification is complete and if any adjustments have been made to your financial aid package.

-Documents can be mailed or faxed to Student Financial Services at:
+Documents can be mailed, emailed via an encrypted message or faxed to Student Financial Services at:

 Student Financial Services